labordynamicsinstitute/job-description-and-wages/text/Appendix_salaries.md

 Senior Staff                         Inf       NA     -Inf Software Engineer                  79340   110000   149470

-Table 3 lists the statistics associated with each of the  L-VH categories.
+Table 3 ([nlm.categories.csv](../analysis/nlm.categories.csv))lists the statistics associated with each of the  L-VH categories.
 While we defined the categories based on our own experience, ex ante, they match up well with observed median salaries in 2018.

 Relative Salary    PCT25   MEDIAN    PCT75    N   Missing